 Council members come from Bay Area counties.
 They advocate on behalf of people with disabilities and residents of under-served communities.
 They support protecting the environment and keeping the region's economy running smoothly.

 Each member's four-year commitment ensures that our diverse communities and transportation needs are being recognized.

 Members have extensive life experience, work, academic or volunteer backgrounds that focus on economic, environmental and equity issues.

-You'll jump into the thicket of transportation, learn about the complexities of funding, and help identify the connections between transportation and land use, air quality and climate change.
+As a member of the Council, you'll jump into the thick of transportation, learn about the complexities of funding, and help identify the connections between transportation and land use, air quality and climate change.

 The Council’s membership is structured around interests related to the economy, the environment and social equity.
 The 27 members have either a work, academic or volunteer background in the subject, or are extremely familiar with related issues from life experience.

 Nine economy and environment representatives are at-large seats appointed by the MTC Chair and Vice Chair.